The estimated reading time for this post is 15 minutes

 “Which chemo patient?
 I do not know about any chemo patient.
 I don’t know when we started administering chemo in the emergency ward.
 You and your reg should sort out your patient.”

 I thought it was a joke.
 I informed the reg of her reply and he just brushed it aside and told us to continue seeing the patient.
-Okay oh.
+Obedient houseofficers we were.

 The lady and her mother were counseled on the need for the chemotherapy and a member of her managing team even came to talk with them before she eventually complied and consented again.